 Dining/Refreshment: Inside “Big Top Souvenirs,” Big Top Treats offers a plethora of circus-inspired snacks, including cotton candy, caramel corn and apples, chocolate-dipped fruits, cake pops, brownies, and cookies.

-Restroom: Restrooms convenient to Dumbo the Flying Elephant are situated at Fantasyland’s “Walt Disney World Railroad” station.
+Restroom: Convenient restrooms are situated at Fantasyland’s “Walt Disney World Railroad” station.

 Did you know?